uttammanani/Automated-Edge-Search/README.md

 - Simulates pressing the Windows key to open Windows search
 - Types random search terms (10+ characters) in the Windows search bar
-- Press Enter to open each search in Microsoft Edge
+- Automatically clicks on the first search result
-- Performs 35 searches with 7-second intervals
+- Performs 35 searches with 6-second intervals
-- Automatically closes all Edge windows when complete
+- Gracefully closes tabs one by one when complete using Ctrl+W

 ## How It Works

 1. The script presses the Windows key to open the Windows search bar
 2. It types a random search term directly in the Windows search bar
-3. It presses Enter, which launches the search in Microsoft Edge
+3. It automatically selects and clicks on the first search result
-4. It waits 10 seconds before repeating with a new search term
+4. It waits 6 seconds before repeating with a new search term
-5. After 35 searches, it closes all Edge windows
+5. After 35 searches, it closes tabs one by one using Ctrl+W

 ## Folder Structure